mdpatel1335/CODTECH-Task1/README.md

 # WINDOWS:

-just install password strength checker exe and execute it.
+just install password checker.exe and execute it.

 # LINUX: